 Le Cocktail Connaisseur ranks the top 500 cocktail bars in the world

-Through an unorthodox method, Le Cocktail Connaisseur managed to establish a ranking of the top 500 bars in the world: with an algorithm.
+Through an unorthodox method, Le Cocktail Connaisseur managed to establish a ranking of the top 500 cocktail bars in the world: with an algorithm.

 In an interview with Business & Marché, Franck Stassi discussed this new ranking method with Anthony Poncier, its founder, who is very experienced in digital.